 Caroline Shola Arewa, Wellness Coach and Author, provides a inspiring explanation from her book, Opening to Spirit:

 Thoughts have a very powerful impact on our energy.
 ‘Energy follows thought’ is one of the basic laws of nature.
 Through our thoughts we are capable of changing our lives.
 Therefore, we must be vigilant and think with awareness.
 A negative belief can manifest just as easily as an affirmative thought.
 The universe supports ‘My life will never change,’ just as easily as ‘Things are going to improve for me.’
 The choice is yours.
 You are gifted with a high level of consciousness, so you can make choices.
 When you truly Open to Spirit, help is available to you.
 As director of your life story, you have the ability to rewrite the script and make changes; this is your ‘respons-ability’.

-If love, kindness, peace, grace, and all those other beautiful things are what you desire, then why not make them your primary concentration from the start?
-So, here’s the commitment: No more “I don’t want” mantras.
+If love, kindness, peace and compassion are what you desire, then why not make them your primary concentration from the start?
+So, here’s the commitment: No more I-don’t-want mantras.
 You’ve already established yourself in that area, right?
 Moving forward, affirm your life through positive, conscious thoughts and words that support your intentions and direct the energy where you REALLY want it to flow.

 Lastly, jot down affirmations you hear or read from others.
 Post them in different areas of your home so that your awareness strengthens and reciting them becomes a daily practice.
-As a jump start, we’ve compiled some that we’ve shared with you in the past, as well as some from authors we’re inspired by:
+As a jump start, I’ve compiled some that I’ve shared with you in the past, as well as some from authors I’m inspired by: